Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Results

 \subsection{Rotation effects on habitable zone evolution}

 We quantify rotation sensitivity by comparing models at fixed $M_{\rm ini}$ and $Z=0.014$ from the rotating grid (\texttt{S0.4}, ``rot'') and the non-rotating grid (\texttt{S0}, ``non-rot'').
-The HZ boundaries follow the operational definitions in Section~\ref{subsec:hzmodel}.
+The HZ boundaries follow Section~\ref{subsec:hzmodel}.
 The outer edge is the climate boundary $r_{\rm out,clim}(t)$ from Equation~\ref{eq:climate}.
-The inner edge is $r_{\rm in,op}(t)\equiv r_{\rm in}(t)$ from Equation~\ref{eq:rin}.
+The inner edge of the retention-limited HZ is $r_{\rm in}(t)$ from Equation~\ref{eq:rin}.
 Main-sequence (MS) and post-MS phases are separated using the $X_{c,{\rm H}}$ criterion in Section~\ref{subsec:tracks}.
 In Figure~\ref{fig:D1_rotation} the MS panels use stellar age, while the post-MS panels use time since TAMS.
 A habitable annulus exists when $r_{\rm in,op}(t)<r_{\rm out,clim}(t)$.
 When a phase contains no habitable timesteps we set $\Delta t_{\rm HZ}=0$ and we treat $a_{\rm res}$ as undefined for that phase.

 At $9\,M_\odot$ on the MS (Figure~\ref{fig:D1_rotation}, top-left), both rot and non-rot models maintain a broad annulus that drifts outward with age.
 The inner edge rises from $\sim 65~{\rm AU}$ to $\sim 90~{\rm AU}$ over the non-rot MS, while the climate outer edge rises from $\sim 105~{\rm AU}$ to $\sim 150~{\rm AU}$.
 The rotating track follows nearly the same loci at fixed age, but it extends to later times and slightly larger terminal radii.
 Table~\ref{tab:1} gives $\langle r_{\rm in}\rangle_{\rm MS}=74.0~{\rm AU}$ and $\langle r_{\rm out}\rangle_{\rm MS}=127.1~{\rm AU}$ for the rotating model.
-The MS width is therefore typically $r_{\rm out,clim}-r_{\rm in,op}\sim 40$--$70~{\rm AU}$.
+The MS width is therefore typically $r_{\rm out,clim}-r_{\rm in}\sim 40$--$70~{\rm AU}$.
 Rotation mainly changes the clock.
 The annotated ratio gives $t_{\rm MS,rot}/t_{\rm MS,nonrot}=1.188$, so $t_{\rm MS,nonrot}\simeq 26.2~{\rm Myr}$ given $t_{\rm MS,rot}=31.08~{\rm Myr}$ in Table~\ref{tab:1}.